aegistudio/Resonance/README.md

 >                                            |      Process       |
 >                                            +--------------------+

   With these layers, the physic/acoustic flow of the sound is complete.
-So we all these sublayers the 'acoustic' layers, as they work on time denoted by millisecond, the frequency denoted by hertz, and the amplitude denoted by voltage.
+So we all these sub-layers the 'acoustic' layers, as they work on time denoted by millisecond, the frequency denoted by hertz, and the amplitude denoted by voltage.
 But this is not perfect!

   It's common to see DAW to use measure:beat.position with beats per minute(BPM) to denote time, the note on keyboard (do, re, mi, or actually C1, D2, etc.) to denote pitch, and the velocity and volume to denote loudness.
-(Be awared, I use pitch instead of frequency, and the loudness instead of amplitude.)
+(Be aware, I use pitch instead of frequency, and the loudness instead of amplitude.)
 Actually, I would like to use these instead of millisecond and hertz as they are familiar to us music producers.
 And we don't like to control the data flow directly in the software.
 We would like to see channels and tracks that are for arranging and mixing.
 So We add one layer called 'music' to the software.
 In this layer, we use nouns in music domain, and encapsulate the data flow into channels and tracks.
 Now it's more user friendly!

 >                                            +--------------------+
 >                                            |        Music       |